Coffee in Portugal: What to Order, What Not to Order, and Why It Matters

 “Café descafeinado”

 This is a decaffeinated coffee or espresso, but you can add the word descafeinado to any of the coffees to make it a decaf.
 Want to get more particular about your coffee?
-Ask for your coffee in a chávena quente (hot cup).
+Ask for it in a chávena quente (hot cup).

 Milky coffees

-Milky coffees are typical in the morning in Portugal and you’ll see many people order a meia de leite or a galão.
+Milky coffees are typical in the morning in Portugal, and you’ll see lots of people order a meia de leite or a galão — usually with breakfast, or again around 16:00–17:00 with a cake.
+You’ll see far fewer of them later in the day, when most people go back to a straight espresso.
 The milk that’s typically used is a full-fat long-life milk (UHT).
-Although some places may have skimmed milk, there isn’t really a selection of milks.
+Some places have skimmed milk, but there isn’t really a selection.
 You won’t have the option of ordering half-and-half or heavier milks, for example.
-As for plant-based milks like soy and almond milk, it’s likely these will become more common in the coming years, but you won’t find them in most traditional pastelarias for now.
-If you want a milky plant-based milk, look out for a more modern coffee shop where the menu has things like lattes and flat whites rather than meia de leites and galões.
+As for plant-based milks like soy and almond, it’s likely these will become more common in the coming years, but you won’t find them in most traditional pastelarias for now.
+If you want a plant-based milky coffee, look for a more modern coffee shop where the menu has things like lattes and flat whites rather than meias de leite and galões.

 “Uma meia de leite”